Sound and Vision Mag Dot Com on Sonus faber’s Venere …

 Almost 40 years of being with and in the world of high-end audio equipment.
 As distributor of Krell, Sonus Faber, Cello, Conrad-Johnnson and many more, initiator of brands like Kiseki, Cogelco, AH!, PrimaLuna, Mystère and maybe more to follow.

-Dit bericht werd geplaatst in Luidsprekers - Enceintes, Reviews - Tests, Sonus faber en getagged met , , , , , , , , .
-Maak dit favoriet permalink.
+Dit bericht werd geplaatst in Luidsprekers - Enceintes, Reviews - Tests, Sonus faber en getagd met , , , , , , , , .
+Maak de permalink favoriet.

 Geef een reactie - Laisser un commentaire